fcarriedo/convore-api-js/README.md

 Don't know if newer versions of jQuery would work correctly since basic authentication seems to be broken on `$.ajax` calls.

-## Usage
+## The authContext object

     var convoreApi = new ConvoreApi(authContext);

-where `authContext` is an object with the following props:
+where `authContext` object carries the credentials for the API calls that require authentication.

   * *username* - The authentication username `string`
   * *password* - The authentication password. `string`
-  * *onAuthSuccess* - The callback to execute upon a successful authentication. `function`
   * *onAuthError* - The callback to execute on authentication error. `function`

-## The authContext object

-The Authentication Context object carries the credentials for any further calls in the API.
+Example:

     var authCtx = {
       username: 'myuser',